 If you graduated from high school in the U.S.

-You will be required to demonstrate competence in a language other than English through a proficiency exam or the completion of a class at the 212 level or above.
+You will be required to demonstrate competence in a language other than English through a third-party accredited proficiency exam that tests reading, writing, speaking, listening and cultural proficiency or through the completion of a class at the 212 level or above.

 If your high school education was in a language other than English, we will prepare a language waiver for you for your native language.
 Please contact the department chair.

-Please note that we do not offer credit by exam for 111-212 basic language courses.
+Please note that we do not offer credit by exam for 111-212 first- and second-year language courses.

 What if I am proficient in a language not offered at this University (e.g. Korean, Polish, Tagalog, Urdu, etc.)?